ByronDDelpinal/support-local-akron/README.md

 Lol

+## Things To Note
+- Since Gatsby pre-runs all of your GraphQL queries when the site is built, you'll need to re-deploy when content changes are made in Contetful unless you follow [this guide](https://www.contentful.com/developers/docs/tutorials/general/automate-site-builds-with-webhooks/) on setting up a build hook that Contentful can kick off on publish.

+- When you update your Node version (and maybe other times?) you'll need to use the "Clear Cache And Deploy" in Netlify instead of the regular deploy trigger.

+- The form only works because I'm using Netlify forms.
+You can learn how to set them up [here](https://docs.netlify.com/forms/setup/).
+If you go a different route, you'll need to actually handle the form submit.

+- Sometimes Netlify will think it's super smart and categorize form submissions as spam.
+It's never once caught spam for me, but it has caught valid entries that I needed to go and mark as valid before I got an email notification for them.
+This is done in the Netlify UI.

 ## Contentful

 You'll need to set the content model up in Contenful to ensure your GraphQL queries will work.
 Here's the current content model: